Start Building Your Child’s Credit

 How To Protect Your Child’s SSN

-While schools often request SSNs only for administrative purposes, this practice comes with risks.
-These include potential data breaches or mishandling of information, which could lead to identity theft.
+If your child’s school requests their SSN, possible risks of this practice include potential data breaches or mishandling of information, which could lead to identity theft.

 School-aged children are particularly vulnerable targets for this type of crime.
-Their clean credit histories make them attractive to identity thieves looking for a fresh slate to exploit—this way, criminals can open new accounts, obtain loans, and make purchases without raising any suspicion.
+Their clean credit histories make them attractive to identity thieves looking for a fresh slate to exploit so they can open new accounts, obtain loans, and make purchases without raising any suspicion.
 They can also use the child’s SSN to create a new identity for themselves, which they can then use to commit other crimes, such as tax evasion or welfare fraud.

-Here are four strategies to ensure your child’s data is as safe as possible:
+Here are four strategies to ensure your child’s SSN is as safe as possible:

 Educate Your Child

-Teach your child never to share their SSN with anyone, especially over the phone, email, or websites.
+Teach your child never to share their SSN with anyone, especially over the phone or online.
 Let them know that schools, colleges, or scholarship programs normally wouldn’t ask for it in these ways.
 Warn them about phishing emails and malicious links that try to steal personal data.

 Secure Physical Documents